opencog/sensory/DesignNotes-G.md

 ### Design Alternative B
 Auto type conversion during stream contents compare.
-That is, provide a `StreamEqaulLink` that is like the `EqualLink`, but unwraps the stream and then does some amout of automatic type conversion.
+That is, provide a `StreamEqaulLink` that is like the `EqualLink`, but unwraps the stream and then does some amount of automatic type conversion.

 This solves two issues at once.
 First, the verbose
 ```
 	(Equal input-loc (LinkSignature (Type 'LinkValue) (Item "xxx\n")))
 ```
-by the more svelte
+is replaced by the more svelte
 ```
 	(StreamEqual input-loc (Item "xxx\n"))
 ```